 An Alpha Female is a powerful and assertive woman.
 Her confidence is due to being an intelligent and intellectual problem-solver.
 Being an Alpha Female is a State of Mind based on choosing ambition and being proud of it.
 She strives for a happy and healthy work/life harmony.

 She is the brightest star in her constellation.
 When an Alpha Female stays true to their authentic selves and their missions they shine.
-An Alpha Female puts herself first so that she can fill up her cup and then have more energy for her friends, family, and coworkers.
-She strives for synergy with the world around her.
+An Alpha Female puts herself first because she deserves self-care and love.
 She knows that work/life harmony is found by staying true to your priorities and what makes you happy.
 She is never complacent about striving for better and nurtures relationships with all the people in her life.

 What do you think of the definition and how are you an Alpha Female?

 It’s funny because before I read the definition when I just saw the name ‘Alpha Female’.
 I had a different connotation I guess, of what I thought an Alpha Female was.
 I didn’t even consider myself an Alpha Female, but then when I saw your definition, I really love it.
 I really believe that it comes from being in alignment with your authentic selves and when you’re really true to yourself, that’s how we shine our brightest, putting yourself first in a way so that you can feel yourself.
 I really believe that when you put yourself first and you take care of yourself, and you put what matters in your heart first, then you do have more energy to do the things that you love, to be with the people that you love being with and you can show up and shine your brightest in your life.
 So, I love it and I definitely relate to that, where when I am listening and I am doing all those things, I definitely feel like a powerful woman.

 What does work/life harmony look like for you?